 Mark joined Osburn, Hine & Yates in 2006.
 He is a member of the Missouri Organization of Defense Lawyers, DRI (Toxic Tort and Environmental Law Committee; Products Liability Committee), and the ABA (Products Liability Committee; Labor and Employment OSHA Subcommittee).
 Mark represents clients throughout the State of Missouri.
 He is admitted to the State Bar of Missouri, the United States Federal District Courts of Missouri, the United States Court of Appeals for the Eight Circuit, and the Supreme Court of the United States.
-Mark also is licensed to practice law in Texas and Arizona.
+Mark also is licensed to practice law in Texas.

 Mark earned his undergraduate degree at Carleton College, where he graduated with honors.
 Mark also graduated with honors from the University of Minnesota Law School.
 During law school, Mark worked as a research assistant for Professor Roger Park on the Trial Objections Handbook.
 Mark was the primary author of § 10.16, “Objection to comment on civil litigant’s failure to call witness,” Trial Objections Handbook (1st ed.
 1991).

 In addition to his regular practice, Mark has served as an adjunct professor at Southeast Missouri State University where he taught Constitutional Law, Constitutional Rights of Inmates, Criminal Procedure, and Criminal Law.
 Mark also taught Business Law at Collin County Community College while he was living in Dallas.